bmc/scalasti/index.md

 The underlying [StringTemplate][] API supports the notion of aggregates--attributes that, themselves, have attributes.
-[StringTemplate][] supports aggregates via Java Bean objects and [automatic aggregates][]. *Scalasti* also supports Java Bean objects and automatic aggregates, but it adds support for mapped aggregates.
+[StringTemplate][] supports aggregates via Java Bean objects and [automatic aggregates][].
+Scalasti also supports Java Bean objects and automatic aggregates, but it adds support for two other kinds of
+aggregates:

+* mapped aggregates: aggregates created, on the fly, from maps that are recursively wrapped in Java Beans
+* bean attributes: Scala objects that are recursively wrapped, on the fly, in Java Beans

+You'll find more information on these two enhanced forms of aggregates further down in this document.

 There are two forms of the `setAggregate()` method, as described below.